beacrea/coty.design/blog/public/articles/sawyers-toy.md

-Every year, the Oakland Women’s Museum puts on a massive event in a block-long warehouse in my neighborhood called the White Elephant Sale.
+Every year, the Oakland Women’s Museum puts on a massive event in a block-long warehouse in my neighborhood called the [White Elephant Sale](https://www.whiteelephantsale.org) .

 People from all over the world come to the sale to prospect artwork, bric-a-brac, and really anything antique you can imagine.